xvzemin/tace/docs/source/guide/acceleration.rst

 package does not call ``torch.compile`` again.

 AOTI is an independent compilation and deployment layer.
-It does not replace OEQ, CUEQ, EQT, or EQX.
+It does not replace OEQ, CUEQ, or EQT.
 Configure the desired compatible acceleration backends before export; the resulting package captures the model constructed with those selections.